 A note from Just Frances:

 Firstly, thank you to Kimberly for sharing Destiny’s story.
 It breaks my heart to hear of your little girl going through so much at such a young age, and I am humbled that you are willing to share her story with all of us in the hopes of furthering research for ITP.
+You can read my ITP diagnosis story here.

 Secondly, here are some great resources for others to learn more about ITP.
 From these links, you’ll also find ways to donate or to urge your representatives to fund research.
 (And don’t forget that little things like just donating blood can help, too!)